Taipods/SeeQL/WeeklyStatusReport/template.md

 **Period** mm/dd/aaaa → mm/dd/aaaa

-Urgent!
+Goals for This Week
 -------

-> Immediate feedback or action is needed
+> Work needed to be complete this week

 Reminder
 --------